Rokit Healthcare’s AI-Based Diabetic Foot Treatment Gains U.S. Public Insurance Approval

 The insurance approval is expected to accelerate Rokit’s market entry into regions with high insurance barriers, including the Middle East and Europe, following its success in South America.
 Health authorities in these regions are likely to evaluate the economic and clinical benefits of autologous tissue regeneration therapy based on the U.S. precedent.

-Looking ahead, Rokit Healthcare plans to sequentially commercialize its AI-powered hyper-personalized organ regeneration platform for skin, cartilage, and kidney applications across the U.S., Europe, and Middle East markets.
+Looking ahead, Rokit Healthcare plans to sequentially commercialize its AI-powered, hyper-personalized organ- regeneration platform targeting skin, cartilage, and kidney applications across the U.S., Europe, and Middle Eastern markets.
 This insurance milestone is seen as a pivotal step toward transforming the medical economics of regenerative medicine.

 Kim Kuk Ju, HEALTH IN NEWS TEAM